Integrate using payment pages

 Setup Complexity | More complex due to the need for overlay integration. | Generally simpler to set up, as it requires less customization. | Requires API calls to generate payment links. |

-Customer experience | After selecting the Pay button, the customer can see the payment page open as an overlay on the current website. | After selecting the Pay button, the customer is redirected to the payment page hosted by Unzer.
-The customer sees your company branding, but on Unzer’s URL. | After selecting the Pay button, a link and a QR-code are created, that the customer can use to make the payment. |
+Customer experience | After selecting the Pay button, the customer sees the payment page open as an overlay on your website. | After selecting the Pay button, the customer is redirected to a payment page hosted by Unzer, which displays your company branding but uses Unzer’s URL. | After selecting the Pay button, a link and a QR code are created for the customer to complete the payment. |

 Examples (select the image to enlarge it) | ![]() | ![]() | ![]() |